Top 21 things to do and see in Haight-Ashbury, San Francisco

-I have lived in the San Francisco suburbs for the last 20 years and finally got around to visit the Haight Asbury neighborhood.
-For me, the neighborhood definitely lived to its hype and I loved exploring all the quirky shops, vintage clothing stores, Victorian homes, cafes and eateries found in Haight-Ashbury.
+For me, the neighborhood definitely lived up to its hype, and I loved exploring all the quirky shops, vintage clothing stores, Victorian homes, cafes, and eateries found in Haight-Ashbury.

-The most popular things to do and see in Haight-Ashbury neighborhood
+Things to see in Haight-Ashbury

 The main attractions of the Haight-Ashbury neighborhood are the unique shops and vintage stores found on Haight Street between Stanyan Street and Central Avenue.

-The best way to experience Haight-Ashbury is to walk around Haight Street and explore the various shops, cafes, Victorian homes and psychedelic murals.
+The best way to experience Haight-Ashbury is to walk around Haight Street and explore the various shops, cafes, Victorian homes, and psychedelic murals.

 Below are some of the top things to do and see in Haight Ashbury: